Countly/countly-sdk-java/README.md

 # Countly Java SDK

 This repository contains the Countly Java SDK, which can be integrated into Java applications.
-The Countly Java SDK is intended to be used with [Countly Community Edition](https://github.com/Countly/countly-server) or [Countly Enterprise Edition](https://count.ly/product).
+The Countly Java SDK is intended to be used with [Countly Lite](https://github.com/Countly/countly-server), [Countly Flex](https://countly.com/flex), [Countly Enterprise](https://countly.com/enterprise).

 ## What is Countly?